shahjahanpak/killthebeasts/README.md

 # killthebeasts
-I want to build that effectively kills the beasts
+I want to build an app that effectively kills the beasts

 This is a heading